Find out what solar panels cost in your area

 Top solar battery solutions such as the Tesla Powerwall and LG Chem each have 10+ kWhs of battery storage.
 The average refrigerator uses 4 kWh a day, so most batteries would be able to keep your fridge running for a long period of time.

 The exact amount of time your fridge can run on battery backup will largely depend on what other appliances you are using when the power goes out.
-Many people set up their batteries to only power ‘critical loads’, such as your lights, power outlets, and even your fridge.
-This ensures you can keep your essentials running even in the event of an extended outage.
+Many people set up their batteries to power ‘critical loads’, such as your lights and power outlets in addition to a refrigerator.

 Oliver is very passionate about the solar industry.
 He loves that solar is great for the environment but is also an excellent investment.
 He has gained hands-on experience working for a solar installation company, which informs his writing about solar.
 He loves working in the solar industry and hopes that the use of electric cars and other renewable energy sources continues to grow....